jrcain-usgs/asc-public-docs/docs/getting-started/contributing/contributing-with-git.md

 -----

-!!! note "Tests and Changelogs"
+!!! note "Before your Pull Request: Tests, Changelogs, and Upstream Changes"

     Before you make a Pull Request, make sure to include tests and/or changelog entries if needed for the project recieving contributions.